bnates/pdx-d2-javascript/week_5/README.md

-Angular Basics
+# Angular Basics
 =================

-Topics covered this week:
+Topics Covered This Week:

-  * Client side build process
+  * Client Side Build Process
-  * including Angular in a build
+  * Including Angular In A Build
-  * Angular components
+  * Angular Components
-  * Angular controllers
+  * Angular Controllers
-  * $scope and you
+  * $scope and You
-  * Angular CRUD backed by a REST API
+  * Angular CRUD Backed By a REST API
   * $http
-  * unit testing Angular
+  * Unit Testing Angular